writer/writer-framework/docs/docs/quickstart-tutorial.md

     9: '#38006a'
 }
 ```
 Now, let's create a plot for our logistic regressions.
-For that, we will use Plotly graph_objects to have full control over what will be included in our plot.
+For that, we will use `plotly.graph_objects` to have full control over what will be included in our plot.

 ```python
     data = []